marcouderzo/CSDemoParser/Worklog.md

 Fields 2-3 contain the player's position relative to the origin.
 Precisely, `m_vecOrigin = 279.852173, 2411.995361` contains both the X and Y coordinates, respectively at indexes 0 and 1, whilst `m_vecOrigin[2] = -120.992668` contains the Z coordinate.

 Fields 4-5 contain `m_vecVelocity[0]` and `m_vecVelocity[1]`, which represent the player's velocity relative to his movements in the map.
 While we wait for other tests, we assume that the two velocities measured are the ones along the X and Z axis, as they would track movements in every direction.
-Y axis velocity is stored in `m_vecVelocity[2]`, and it only changes during jumps and falls, thus it will be logged just when such events occur.
+Y axis velocity is stored in `m_vecVelocity[2]` (Field 6), and it only changes during jumps and falls, thus it will be logged just when such events occur.

 Actually, every velocity is only logged if it changes, but, compared to Y velocity, X and Z velocities are the ones that change the most.
 Moreover, they go "hand in hand" in the majority of the times.
 This is because, statistically speaking, there is a very small chance that the player will move perfectly along one of those axis.